xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

     Each extension could be installed only by one installer: if multiple installers could recognize extension, only one of them will install it (first one according to priority).

+!!! tip
+    Any extension could be disabled with `.disableExtension(Extension.class)` (may be useful to disable not needed extension from 3rd party bundle)

 ## Installers

 Guicey come with pre-defined set of installers (for common extensions).
-But you can write your own installers (or use some 3rd party ones).
+But you can [write your own installers](installers.md#writing-custom-installer)
+(or use some 3rd party ones).

 !!! note ""